guparan/caribou/doc/sphinx/source/static_ode_doc.rst

       - Convergence criterion: The newton iterations will stop when the relative norm of the residual :math:`\frac{|R_k|}{|R_0|} = \frac{|f_k - Ku_k|}{|f_0 - Ku_0|}` at iteration k is lower than this threshold.
         Use a negative value to disable this
-    * - shoud_diverge_when_residual_is_growing
+    * - linear_solver
-      - bool
+      - LinearSolver
-      - false
+      - None
-      - Divergence criterion: The newton iterations will stop when the residual is greater than the one from the previous iteration.
+      - Linear solver used for the resolution of the system.
+Will be automatically found in the current context node if none is supplied.
-    * - warm_start
+    * - converged
       - bool
-      - false
+      - N/A
-      - For iterative linear solvers, use the previous solution has a warm start.
-Note that for the first newton step, the current position is used as the warm start.
+      - Whether or not the last call to solve converged.

 Quick example
 *************